top of page

 We want you to be entirely satisfied with you purchase and products!
 For any reason you may want to return or exchange and item please contact hello@theknifemerchantaus.com

 Absolutely!
 We have access to a huge range and variety of kitchen products.
-Please don’t hesitate to contact us and we will happily assist - hello@theknifemerchantaus.com
+Please don’t hesitate to contact us at hello@theknifemerchantaus.com and we will happily assist you in finding the products you need.

 We proudly stock one of the largest ranges of Victorinox products in Australia.
-We also stock the Orved cryvac range.
+Additionally, we carry the Orved cryvac range.

-Since 1884, all Victorinox products have been created in the small town of Ibach-Schwyz in central west Switzerland.
+Since 1884, all Victorinox products have been manufactured in the small town of Ibach-Schwyz in central Switzerland.

 • What is the warranty on Victorinox products?